ngoriyasjil/IthkuilGloss/README.md

    file in `resources/token.txt`.
 2. Compile with Maven.

-## How to run Command Line Interface
+## How to run the Command Line Interface

 1. Set `main.class` to `io.github.syst3ms.tnil.CommandLineInterfaceKt`
 2. Compile with Maven and run